-ADYNOVATE is an injectable medicine that is used to help treat and control bleeding in children and adults with hemophilia A. ADYNOVATE is not used to treat von Willebrand disease.
+ADYNOVATE is an injectable medicine that is used to help treat and control bleeding in adults and children with hemophilia A. ADYNOVATE is not used to treat von Willebrand disease.

 Established safety profile